HeZhaoBo/GA-method-for-calculating-attitude-angle-and-scale-factor-between-two-sets-of-vector-instruments/README.md

 1.Unzip the file "generic.rar" and copy the folder to the MATLAB installation path.

 2.Open the "mytoolbox.txt" file, modify the "generic" path and run in the MATLAB window.
+Note: This step may be made each time you restart your computer when you find a error report with key word "function rep" in matlab.

 3.Open the "GA_days.m" or "GA_days_ex.m" file, modify the data path and the month of data .
 Run "GA_days.m" or "GA_days_ex.m" file after confirming or modifying the attitude angle range in the function file "jiaodufanyan_gen.m".